 - We evaluated the competence, capabilities and objectivity of the external valuer appointed by the management.
-We read the engagement letter issued by the management and the valuation report issued by the valuer to obtain an understanding of the work the valuer, and evaluated its the appropriateness as audit evidence for the recorded valuation of building and building integrals in the Financial Statements. - We engaged internal specialized resources to assist us in evaluating the appropriateness of the valuation method used and range of prices per square foot used. - In addition, we evaluated the overall appropriateness of the related financial statement disclosers in note no 2.2 and note 12.2.
+We read the valuation report issued by the valuer to obtain an understanding of the work of the valuer, and evaluated its appropriateness as audit evidence for the recorded valuation of building and building integrals in the Financial Statements. - We engaged internal specialised resources to assist us in evaluating the appropriateness of the valuation method used and range of prices per square foot used. - In addition, we evaluated the overall appropriateness of the related Financial Statement disclosures in Note 2.2 and Note 12.2.